 Modern design and collecting are an essential part of who I am.”

-As an avid collector of Pop, Op and Abstract Expressionists – including works by fellow sign painter Robert Indiana, Frank Stella, Tom Wesselmann, Robert Motherwell, Gerald Laing and others – Gallery Director is a role that fits Bill Pugsley like a vintage Zoot Suit.
+As an avid collector of Pop, Op and Abstract Expressionists – including works by fellow artist (and sign painter) Robert Indiana, Frank Stella, Tom Wesselmann, Robert Motherwell, Gerald Laing and others – Gallery Director is a role that fits Bill Pugsley like a vintage Zoot Suit.
 Visitors to VFA are treated to Bill’s tireless rearrangement of works.
 It’s not uncommon for frequent visitors to ask, “Is this new?” about pieces that may have been simply been moved ten feet since their last visit.
 It’s the Bill Pugsley experiment.
 His rearrangements take into consideration that works are perceived in context.
 By moving a piece of art, there is change to viewing distance, lighting, height and juxtaposition to other works, so returning viewers receive a fresh experience.

 “Modern design and collecting are an essential part of who I am,” says Bill.
 “With regard to my own collecting, I’m particularly astounded by the early modern glass designers, primarily the Italians, Fulvio Bianconi, Ercole Barovier, Dino Martens, Gio Ponti…and others.”